Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Reverent stillness reigned the hangar.
 Michael’s heart was thumping hard in his chest.

 “...I think mine is the only species in the Galaxy who truly appreciates you for who and what you are,” Daar said, and it felt like he was speaking directly to Michael.
-“We know what being a deathworlder *means*---it means bein’ more alive!
+“We know what being a deathworlder *means* - it means bein’ more alive!
 It means wherever you go, the world knows you’re there!
 It means there is ***nothing*** that can stand in your way, because *you have already conquered the worst the galaxy could make!”*

 The silence was bottomless.
 Not even a falling girder would have broken the spell.